MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/invoicing.md

-## Invoicing
+# Invoicing in PSA

+PSA invoice is useful as a second level of approval by Project Managers before generating a customer-facing invoice.
+The first level of approval is done when time and expense entries are submitted by Project team members .
-PSA isn’t designed for invoicing the customer because it lacks the following:
+PSA isn’t designed for creating a customer facing invoice because it lacks the following:

 - Tax information
 - Amounts in other currencies converted to invoicing currency using properly-configured exchange rates